 6. Job Description

-A church employee’s or volunteer job description should reflect their goals and should be updated annually to reflect goal responsibilities.
-This ensures job description accuracy as well as accountability for goal completion.
+A church employee’s or volunteer job description should include their goal responsibilities and be updated annually.

 7. Performance Appraisals

 The performance appraisal process should be a time to reflect on the last year and celebrate successes.